Doctor describes how he tackled gunman at Florida hospital

 Dr. Bruce Goldfeder suffered a gunshot wound in the back of his neck in his struggle Wednesday night with 59-year-old Larry Ray Bon at the U.S. Department of Veterans Affairs Medical Center in Riviera Beach.

-Bon, who uses an electric wheelchair, arrived at the hospital in the morning and was combative for hours, according to the FBI.
-Authorities said in the evening, Bon was taken for a mental health evaluation in the emergency room, where he pulled out a gun and began firing.

-In a Palm Beach Post report , Goldfeder said he heard gunshots and then Bon yelling something about cigarettes.
+In a Palm Beach Post report , Goldfeder says he heard gunshots and then he heard Bon yell something about cigarettes.

-Goldfeder yelled, “Police have cigarettes over there” and distracted Bon just long enough to grab his wrist and immobilize the gun.
-The two men landed on the ground and the gun went off.
-Goldfeder was hit in the neck

-“I got the gun and I took it and then I handed it off to the other doctor and I said, ‘Listen, I’ve been shot.
-I’m a patient now.
-Put me on a stretcher,’” Goldfeder said.
+Goldfeder says he yelled, “Police have cigarettes over there,” to distract Bon as he approached other doctors and patient rooms.

+Goldfeder says he then tackled Bon.
+The gun went off before he could wrestle it away from Bon.

 Another hospital employee was grazed by a bullet in the shooting.

-Bon, originally from Michigan, had one leg amputated after an infection and the other amputated after a car accident.

-Authorities have not said how he brought the gun into the hospital.

-Bon is in federal custody on assault charges awaiting a March 7 court hearing.
+Bon is in federal custody on assault charges.

 An earlier version of this report had an incorrect spelling of Dr. Bruce Goldfeder’s name.